 The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

-The Classic Inca Trail is a well-worn travellers path and although I’ve longed to visit Machu Picchu, I want to experience a less-touristy trek, if possible.
+The Classic Inca Trail is a well-worn traveller path and although longing to visit Machu Picchu for years, I wanted to experience a less-touristy trek, if possible.
 The alternative to the Inca Trail is the Salkantay trek, which promises this experience.
 National Geographic rates this as ‘one of the top 25 best treks in the world’.